 So far we defined our requirements and thought of a design for our new and improved plugin.
 We explained how we came up with our structure and also provided some simple diagrams showing how our classes will be related to each other.

-Click here to read Part 5 in our Objected Oriented Programming Series
+Next, in Part 5 in our Objected Oriented Programming Series, we will enter the Implementation stage.

 - Part 2 – WordPress and Object Oriented Programming: A Real World Example